We Say NO to Bullying

 There are ways of changing bullying behaviour by helping bullies to understand their victim’s feelings and the effect their behaviour has on them (developing their empathy, by teaching them to stand up to peer pressure and by giving them support to manage the problems they are facing in their own lives) – all of these things can change bullying behaviour for good.

 At Town Farm Primary School, we aim to deal with the problem and try to stop the child from bullying altogether.
-As such, we work in partnership with parents, the school community and our Bully Busters to provide:
+As such, we work in partnership with parents, the school community and our Mini Parliament to provide:

 Parents with anti-bullying strategies.